 The idea behind an “elevator speech” is to effectively tell your story to a potential reader in 30 seconds.
 Remember that you’re not trying to sell your book in those 30 seconds; you’re trying to sell the promise.
 If your listener resonates with your 30-second story, if it communicates that this promise might answer his question or solve his problem, there’s a chance he’ll buy your book – it’s the container the promise/his answer comes in.

-Let’s look at an example of an elevator speech for How to Find God.
+Elevator speech for How to Find God.

 “You know, it seems like everyone is searching for something; peace, meaning, purpose, or happiness, but what they’re really searching for is God.
 That’s because all those things they’re looking for, come along free when you find Him.